 One of the challenges in privacy-preserving RHSs is how to efficiently match ride requests to ride offers without revealing the riders' and drivers' locations to each other and to the SP.
 For this, ORide relies on somewhat-homomorphic encryption (see Section 4.1) where the riders and drivers send their encrypted locations to the SP, from which the SP can compute the encrypted squared Euclidean distances between them.
-We detail our approach in the following sections.
+We detail this in the following sections.
+For details about other cryptographic primitives used in ORide, see Appendix A.3.